MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting displays a wizard that prompts users to move their Documents and Desktop folders to OneDrive.

-If you enable this setting and provide your tenant ID, users who are syncing their OneDrive see the KFM wizard window when they're signed in.
+If you enable this setting and provide your tenant ID, users who are syncing their OneDrive will see the Known Folder Move wizard window when they're signed in.
 If they close the window, a reminder notification appears in the Activity Center until they move all their known folders.
-If a user has already redirected their known folders to a different OneDrive account, they are prompted to direct the folders to the account for your organization (leaving existing files behind).
+If a user has already redirected their known folders to a different OneDrive account, they will be prompted to direct their folders to the account for your organization (leaving existing files behind).

 The example for this setting in the .plist file is:
 <br/> \<key\>KFMOptInWithWizard</key\><br/>\<string\>(TenantID)\</string\><br/>